Friedrichsfelde Palace: History

 In summer 1816, Carl von Treskow acquired the building and hired the Prussian landscape architect Peter Joseph Lenné to transform the park of the palace into an English landscape garden, which is still home to the family's burial ground.
 The palace remained in possession of the Treskow family until May 1945, when the Red Army conquered the palace.
 The building itself overcame World War II with little damage.
 The restorations of Friedrichsfelde Palace started in 1967.
-Since 1981, the building is used for musical concerts and as a museum.
+Since 1981, the building has been used for musical concerts and as a museum.